Mentor teachers

 Joe comes to us from KIPP Infinity Middle School, where he is the founding principal.
 For both its academics and its revolutionary approach to character development, the school was featured in Wendy Kopp’s A Chance to Make History, Paul Tough’s How Children Succeed, and Dan Coyle’s The Culture Code.
 He has been honored with the Harriett Ball Award for Excellence in Teaching, KIPP’s highest teaching honor, and for his advocacy and support beyond the classroom walls, KIPP’s award for service to the network.
 Joe graduated from Harvard University, majoring in chemistry, and earned his M.A. from Columbia Teachers College.

-John began his career with Teach for America as an eighth-grade math teacher in a district school in the Bronx.
+A veteran Mentor Teacher, John began his career with Teach for America as an eighth-grade math teacher in a district school in the Bronx.
 Later, at KIPP’s Rise Academy in New Jersey, 86 percent of his fifth-grade math students were found proficient on the state exam.
 After moving to Minnesota, John joined Hiawatha College Prep, where he was a founding teacher, and for six years, principal.
 Under his leadership, Hiawatha Prep was recognized by Teach for America as a “School to Learn From" and was designated a Reward School by the Minnesota Department of Education.
-Longing to focus on instruction, John served as seventh-grade teacher for three more years before starting his current role as a director of curriculum and assessment.
-John earned his B.A. from St. John’s University in economics and an M.S. from Pace University.
+Following his tenure as principal, John served as seventh-grade teacher for three years and is currently Hiawatha’s director of curriculum and assessment.
+John earned his B.A. from St. John’s University in economics and a M.S. from Pace University.

 Julia began her teaching career at Achievement First East New York Middle School, where for three years she taught literature and writing to grades six through eight.
 Julia helped establish the school's first centralized library and developed a robust independent reading program which inspired a culture of reading schoolwide.
 Her students consistently outperformed their peers in the city, the district, and the Achievement First network.
 In 2015, Julia began teaching sixth grade English Language Arts at Brooklyn Prospect Charter School.
 In 2016, she helped found the network’s second middle school, Clinton Hill Middle School, where she continues to teach sixth grade and lead the ELA and Humanities Department.
 Julia earned a B.A. from Kenyon College in English and American studies, and a M.Ed. from Relay Graduate School of Education.